hacs/documentation/documentation/configuration/basic.md

 ![image](/img/part1.png)

-None of the items are optional, you need to accept everythin before you can setup HACS.
+None of the items are optional, you need to accept everything before you can setup HACS.

 ## Device registration

-HACS uses a device OAuth flow for authentication agains the GitHub API.
+HACS uses a device OAuth flow for authentication against the GitHub API.

 _If you do not want that, you can use a Personal Access Token if you [configure HACS with YAML](/docs/configuration/legacy)._